Subscribe to Our Newsletter

 Myth #1: People with bad credit shouldn’t even think about getting a loan

-If you’ve managed to maintain a reasonably good credit utilization ratio for the past few years, then you can still get your personal loan approved.
-This ratio is calculated by dividing your total credit card balances with your total credit card limit.
+If you’ve managed to maintain a reasonably good credit utilisation ratio for the past few years, then you can still get your personal loan approved.
+This ratio is calculated by dividing your total credit card balances by your total credit card limit.
 Note that the interest rate or the amount you are allowed to borrow may differ.

 Myth #2: Your bank is always the best source for personal loans

 You might be under the assumption that your bank is the best place to get a favourable personal loan, but that may not always be the case.
-Each bank or financial institution has different personal loan requirements and policies, depending on their risk appetite and their choice of strategy.
+Each bank or financial institution has different personal loan requirements and policies, depending on its risk appetite and its choice of strategy.

 Some banks charge a higher interest rate to low-score borrowers, while others target only high-score borrowers at a low interest rate.
 Depending on your situation, this means that banks may not always be the best choice for you if you’re seeking a personal loan.

-In recent years, a number of other alternatives such as online lenders and peer-to-peer (P2P) lenders have emerged, which has forced the market to offer more competitive interest rates and terms to clients.
+In recent years, a number of other alternatives, such as online lenders and peer-to-peer (P2P) lenders, have emerged, which have forced the market to offer more competitive interest rates and terms to clients.
 So don’t limit yourself to one source only.
 Make your queries thoroughly before you come up with a final decision.

 Myth #3: You can only get one loan at a time